 Kessler, Tar Heels rally from 16 down to upset No. 11 FSU

-The 7-foot-1 freshman had 14 of his points after halftime in an huge performance off the bench, providing a game-changing spark for a team that was down 16 with 2 1/2 minutes before halftime.
+Kessler had scored 10 points in each of his last three games, then surpassed that by going 9 for 10 from the field with 14 points after halftime.
+He also had season highs of eight rebounds and four blocks for the Tar Heels (15-8, 9-5).

+“A lot of my points were just: I was in the right place at the right time,” Kessler said.
+“Had guards and everyone, bigs, just throwing the ball when I was two feet away from the basket, so props to them too.”

-Trailing 41-29 at halftime, the Tar Heels (15-8, 9-5 Atlantic Coast Conference) shot 50% after halftime.
-But more importantly, they rode Kessler's production to better production in the paint while cutting down on the turnovers that undercut any offensive flow in the opening half.
+Trailing 41-29 at halftime, the Tar Heels shot 50% after the break.
+But more importantly, they rode Kessler’s production to better production in the paint while cutting down on the turnovers that undercut any offensive flow in the opening half.

+“I do think we showed some immaturity in the first half and showed some maturity in the second half,” Williams said.

-By the end, the Tar Heels were knocking down clinching free throws and denying comeback bids from the ACC's top team just days after a clunker of a performance in a home loss to Marquette.
+By the end, the Tar Heels were knocking down clinching free throws and denying comeback bids from the ACC-leading Seminoles (14-4, 10-3) just days after a clunker of a performance in a home loss to Marquette.

 Kerwin Walton added 13 points for North Carolina, which made all 10 of its free throws in the final 2:15 to stay in control.

-RaiQuan Gray scored 17 points to lead the Seminoles (14-4, 10-3), who went from being in firm control to watching it slip away amid a mistake-filled second half.
+RaiQuan Gray scored 17 points for Florida State, which went from being in firm control to watching it slip away amid a mistake-filled second half.
 As North Carolina built confidence, Florida State shot just 32% after the break and committed more turnovers (12) than field goals (11).

-When it was over, the Tar Heels joined Williams at midcourt to quickly honor Williams for the milestone victory after becoming just the fourth Division I men's coach to hit 900 wins.

-It also marked North Carolina's first home game with fans in attendance, which came after Gov. Roy Cooper eased public-gathering restrictions earlier this week to permit indoor arenas with a capacity of at least 5,000 to bring up to 15% of that total.
-That meant North Carolina could bring around 3,200 fans in the Smith Center seating more than 21,000.
+“They did to us what normally what we’ve been doing to other people,” Seminoles coach Leonard Hamilton said.
+“They had an excellent gameplan defensively, they were extremely aggressive.
+They were so aggressive that I thought it creates indecision on some of our parts.

+“And sometimes you just got to give teams credit – it’s not as much about what you didn’t do, it’s what they did.”

 BIG PICTURE